 You can find a list of Canadian visa offices and visa processing times on our Canadian visitor visa page.

 Currently there are VACs in 94 countries.
-CIC is aiming for a total of 133 VACs in 96 countries by the end of 2014.
+IRCC is aiming for a total of 133 VACs in 96 countries by the end of 2014.
 The fees listed include only the basic service fee for forwarding your application to a Canadian visa office, and do not include additional costs such as:

 - Use of a computer at a VAC;